 Good: "Hands-on debugging guides for indie devs shipping AI apps on Vercel and Firebase."

-The About page should answer: who runs it, what your background is (1-2 lines, link to LinkedIn / GitHub is enough), what topics you cover, what you don’t cover, and how to contact you.
+The About page should answer: who runs it, your background (1-2 lines; a link to LinkedIn / GitHub is enough), what topics you cover, what you don’t cover, and how to contact you.
+If you use AI to draft, a one-line footer such as Researched and written with AI assistance, reviewed by [Your Name] is an E-E-A-T signal reviewers read as editorial oversight, not a red flag.

 Step 3: Fix orphans and navigation